facile-it/facile-it.github.io/content/blog/eng/writethedocs-prague-2021.md

 However, **Write the Docs offers discounted tickets** for freelancers, non-profit organizations, students, and unemployed people.
 Moreover, if you don't belong to any of these categories, **you can apply for a grant program**.
 So don't worry, access to the conference is very democratic and everyone is welcome!

 We suggest buying tickets a bit in advance, especially if the next editions will be held in person again.
 Furthermore, **if you are applying for a grant program, make sure you are aware of the application deadline**, which is usually about 2 months before the event.

+# In case you missed it

+You can find the talks, the following Q&A sessions, and the lighting talks from the 2021 edition [here on YouTube](https://youtube.com/playlist?list=PLZAeFn6dfHpnaoiOQyd9BYbQbprDGQjQ9).
+Enjoy them and...we hope to see you next year!